 Having a Graphics card is not necessary unless you are specifically working on a project that requires a GPU pass-through.

 Most laptops that have a good processor and memory will also have a graphics card.
 This significantly increases the price of the laptop.
-Therefore, if you have an option to choose the graphics card in any laptop model, then don’t go for a high-end GPU.
+Therefore, if you have the option to choose the graphics card in any laptop model, then don’t go for a high-end GPU.
 Doing this will save you some money.

 Conclusion